Depression is a common condition characterised by low mood, anhedonia and a range of accompanying features.

 The choice of antidepressant depends on a number of factors:

 In general, an SSRI like citalopram will be offered first line.
 Sertraline may be used in co-morbid patients as it has fewer drug-drug interactions.
 Consider the need for PPI cover, particularly in those taking NSAIDs.

 A discussion must be had regarding the nature of antidepressants.
 The risk of suicide and overdose should be explained.
 Antidepressants often take time to be effective and initially anxiety may worsen.
 Once commenced, the advice in general is to continue for at least six months.
-They should not stop without discussion with a medical professional.
+They should not be stopped without discussion with a medical professional.